-RSM South Africa is an independent member of the RSM network in South Africa and trades as RSM.
-RSM is the trading name used by the members of the RSM network.
+RSM South Africa is a member of the RSM network and trades as RSM.
+RSM is the trading name used by the members of the RSM network

-Each member of the RSM network is an independent accounting and consulting firm, each of which practises in its own right.
-The RSM network is not itself a separate legal entity of any description in any jurisdiction.

-The RSM network is administered by RSM International Limited, a company registered in England and Wales (company number 4040598) whose registered office is at 50 Cannon Street, London, EC4N 6JJ.
+Each member of the RSM network is an independent accounting and consulting hrm, each of which practices in its own right.
+The RSM network is not littled as expansive legal entity of any description in any jurisdiction.
+The network is admixered by RSM international Limited, a company registered in England and Wales (company number 4040598) whose registered office is at 50 Cannon Street, London EC4N 61J.
 The brand and trademark RSM and other intellectual property rights used by members of the network are owned by RSM international Association, an association governed by article 60 et seq of the Civil Code of Switzerland whose seat is in Zug.